-G Suite is rapidly becoming the go-to office suite for enterprises thanks to its intuitive interface and collaboration tools.
+Google Workspace is rapidly becoming the enterprise's go-to office suite thanks to its intuitive interface and collaboration tools.

-Although Microsoft Office remains the leader in terms of volume of users, G Suite has made massive inroads into Microsoft’s dominance with the number of paying businesses that have made the move to G Suite having doubled in only two years.
+Although Microsoft Office remains the leader in terms of volume of users, Google Workspace has made massive inroads into Microsoft's dominance, with the number of paying businesses that have made the move to Workspace doubled in only two years.

-Allied to this G Suite is device agnostic which means that employees can use their hardware of choice whether it is a Mac, PC or indeed the increasingly popular choice of a Chromebook – Google’s operating system of Chrome OS.
+Allied to this, Workspace is device agnostic which means that employees can use their hardware of choice, whether it is a Mac, PC or indeed the increasingly popular choice of a Chromebook - Google’s operating system of Chrome OS.

-A further, less heralded, factor in its increasing market share lies in Google’s drive to crack the education market.
-G Suite for Education, which includes apps like Gmail, Google Drive, Docs, Sheets and Slides as well as Calendar, Jamboard and Meet, began in 2006.
+A further, less heralded factor in its increasing market share lies in Google’s drive to crack the education market.
+Workspace for Education, which includes apps like Gmail, Google Drive, Docs, Sheets and Slides as well as Calendar, Jamboard and Meet, began in 2006.
 As of January 2019, 80 million educators and students worldwide use the Education tier along with 30 million Chromebooks.
-This strategy will, in essence, mean that students will already be familiar with the tools G Suite brings to the table.
+This strategy will, in essence, mean that students will already be familiar with the tools Workspace brings to the table.

-So what are the steps to shift your organisation from your current solution to G Suite?
+So what are the steps to shift your organisation from your current solution to Google Workspace?

-The first step to any successful migration has to be that the project needs to have decision-makers on board from as high up the organisation as possible using and engaging with G Suite.
+The first step to any successful migration has to be that the project needs to have decision-makers on board from as high up the organisation as possible using and engaging with Workspace.

 Often projects fail when there is a lack of time allocated at the planning stage by key influencers, this must be avoided at all costs as planning is key to a successful deployment.